 Daily energy consumption before, during, and after the Do-It-in-the-Dark energy conservation competition in 2014.

 Tamir’s research involves using simple, actionable intervention strategies based on psychological research to encourage individuals to reduce their energy consumption.
-When deployed via email to members of the campus community in past studies, the interventions resulted in significant reductions in energy usage from 2-5%.
+When deployed via email to Princeton students for a thesis project, several interventions resulted in significant reductions in energy usage from 3-5%.
 In December 2016, Tamir received funding from the Princeton E-ffiliates Partnership to scale up the research into a mass social media experiment.
 The project will send targeted Facebook ads to New Jersey energy consumers, and the energy usage will be tracked and compared across regions of the state.

 |Assessing Biodiversity Across Green Roofs||Mitchel Charles ’18 & Quinn Parker ’18||Ecology and Evolutionary Biology (EEB 321 Project)||Green roofs have become a popular solution to not only mitigate building energy costs, but address biodiversity loss in built environments.
 The students explored the different types of green roofs on campus to determine which type of green roof is most conducive to promoting biodiversity.
 They tracked the presence of species on the green roofs of the Wawa, Yoseloff Hall in Butler College, and Sherrerd Hall over the course of two weeks during Fall 2016.
 Although the green roofs on Yoseloff and Sherrerd Halls have the greatest number of species, the Wawa green roof has a greater diversity between animal and plant species, signaling a well-balanced and productive ecosystem.
 Thus green roofs that most closely resemble the area’s natural environment, like the Wawa roof with its native plants, are most successful in creating and maintaining multiple trophic levels of species, and thus have greater biodiversity.|